 Despite the clear evidence that exercise is a key element in controlling and managing T2DM, individuals with diabetes are among the least likely to engage in regular exercise, and the adherence to exercise is surprisingly poor.
 Previous studies have shown that most adults with T2DM or at highest risk for developing it do not engage in regular physical activity, the rate of participation is significantly below national norms.
 [9].
 In a survey of "the situation of self-management in Chinese patients with T2DM" from Chinese Diabetes Society in 2010 reported that only 35.2% of patients with T2DM remained physically active at recommended levels of physical activity.
 In the other survey of adults aged 55 years with T2DM, 55% of respondents reported no weekly exercise.
 [10].

-The purpose of this study is to compare the effects of uphilldownhill and level treadmill walking on health outcomes and functional fitness in a group of type II diabetics.
+The purpose of this study is to compare the effects of uphill, downhill and level treadmill walking on health outcomes and functional fitness in a group of type II diabetics.
 No previous study has compared uphill vs downhill treadmill walking and its effect on blood glucose in T2DM.
 This study will be the first of its kind and will open avenues for future research.

 Methods